 Kenya has very diverse natural and cultural heritage with some truly unique monuments.
 Among the highlights of the country should be mentioned:

-Suswa Lava Caves - Rift Valley Province.
-Up to 11.0 km long caves (9th longest lava tube cave in the world).
+- Suswa Lava Caves - Rift Valley Province.
+Up to 11.0 km long caves (the 9th longest lava tube cave in the world).
 In total some 40 caves are known here.